 The final geological wonder we came to on the Snӕfellsnes Peninsula was the Berserkjahraun Lava Field.
 The remains of four local volcanoes blanket more than five square miles of area.
 Seemingly every inch of the once destructive lava flow now hosts a pale green moss.
-The incredibly soft moss seems to compensate for the jagged rocks that are its home.
+The incredibly soft moss is totally antithetical to the jagged rocks that are its home.

 A few of our most unique sights were complements of the Snӕfellsnes Peninsula, and the tour of Iceland would not have been the same without it.
-From hot springs to seals and an expanse of escaped magma, this detour is one full of wonder and beauty.
-A campsite may be few and far between at times, but a breathtaking view of our Earth’s magnificent features never were.
+From hot springs to seals and an expanse of escaped magma, this detour was full of wonder and beauty.
+A campsite may be few and far between at times, but a breathtaking view of our Earth’s magnificent features never was.

 About the Author: